-You’d think since I’m German on my dad’s side that I would have learned of the tradition of eating pork and sauerkraut on New Year’s Day as a kid, but my family isn’t really big on food traditions and I didn’t even learn about this delicious tradition until I lived in Pennsylvania.
+Maybe the fact that I'm only 7% German on my dad's side is the reason that I didn't learn about the tradition of eating pork and sauerkraut on New Year’s Day until I was an adult and lived in Pennsylvania.

-According to German Food Guide, this tradition of eating pork and sauerkraut on New Year’s day goes like this:
+You've probably heard about eating pork and sauerkraut on New Year's Day, but have you ever wondered why?
+According to German Food Guide, the tradition of eating pork and sauerkraut on New Year’s day goes like this:

 Eating Sauerkraut on New Year's Eve is a long-standing tradition in Germany.
 It is believed that eating Sauerkraut will bring blessings and wealth for the new year.
 Before the meal, those seated at the table wish each other as much goodness and money as the number of shreds of cabbage in the pot of Sauerkraut.
 The pig has long been a symbol for good luck and well-being.
 Because of this, many people believe that eating a meal with pork will bring luck in the coming new year.
 For those who prefer not to eat pork on New Year's Eve, a sweet alternative, such as Marzipan-Pigs (Marzipanschweine) or pig-shaped chocolates, is believed to bring the same benefits."

-If you’d like to try starting a new tradition of pork and sauerkraut on New Year’s Day, I’m happy to share my slow cooker recipe.
-I do want to mention though that as much as I love sauerkraut, I find that sometimes it’s a little bitter tasting.
+If you’d like to try starting a new tradition of pork and sauerkraut on New Year's Day, I'm happy to share my slow cooker recipe.
+I do want to mention though that as much as I love sauerkraut, I find that sometimes it's a bit too bitter tasting.
 I cut the bitterness by cooking it with the pork right in the slow cooker.
-If you like sauerkraut to have more of a bite, you won’t want to cook it with the pork.
+If you like sauerkraut to have more of a bite, don't cook it with the pork.

 1 pork loin roast